4321ba/GodotGaussianSplattingGame/README.md

+# GodotGaussianSplattingGame

+This project is for a university project laboratory.
+The goal is to make GodotGaussianSplatting more integrated into the editor: be able to move multiple objects around, as we are able to do with regular meshes.
+For documentation, and a car racing project integrated, see [this](https://github.com/4321ba/GodotGaussianSplattingGame/tree/vitavehicle) branch.
+For the master thesis project, that is a more flexible Godot addon based on these projects, see [this](https://github.com/4321ba/GodotGaussianSplattingNodes) repository.

+Below is the original GodotGaussianSplatting readme.

 # GodotGaussianSplatting
 A toy 3D Gaussian splatting viewer in the Godot Engine based on the paper ["3D Gaussian Splatting for Real-Time Radiance Field Rendering"](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
 The viewing engine allows loading `.ply` files containing Gaussian splatting data.
 Seemless switching between orbit and free-look camera modes allow for intuitive scene navigation.